JuliaPluto/HypertextLiteral.jl/docs/src/content.md

 ## Edge Cases

-Within element content, even though it isn't strictly necessary to ampersand escape the single and double quotes, we do so anyway.
+Within element content, even though it isn't strictly necessary, we ampersand escape the single and double quotes.

     v = "<'\"&"